NPR Names Veteran Media Executive John Lansing As Its New CEO

 NPR stands stronger than it did at the outset of Mohn's five-year term in 2014.
 The network had run deficits in six of the seven previous years; under Mohn, it has achieved a slight surplus for each year during his tenure, even as the annual budget grew by more than 40%.

 NPR draws more than 28 million listeners each week and 40 million unique monthly visitors to its website — both represent a rise of several million over those five years.
-NPR has also been the nation's leading producer of podcasts, since Podtrac started measuring the audiences.
+NPR has also been the nation's leading producer of podcasts since Podtrac started measuring audiences.
 NPR maintains 17 national bureaus and 17 bureaus abroad.
-It has won acclaim for its coverage of wars and disasters yet suffered its own crisis and tragedy in 2016 when NPR's David Gilkey and Zabihullah Tamanna were killed in southern Afghanistan on assignment.
-Mohn placed an emphasis on fostering a more collaborative dynamic with the public radio stations that NPR serves, and was given credit for making progress on that score.
+The network has won acclaim for its coverage of wars and disasters, yet suffered its own crisis and tragedy in 2016 when its David Gilkey and Zabihullah Tamanna were killed in southern Afghanistan on assignment.
+Mohn placed an emphasis on fostering a more collaborative dynamic with the public radio stations that NPR serves and was given credit for making progress on that score.

 Yet Lansing also takes over an institution riven by a scandal that hit its top reaches, with a chief news executive toppled over #MeToo complaints of inappropriate conduct toward female subordinates and colleagues.
 Mohn fired head of news Michael Oreskes on Halloween 2017.
 A later report commissioned by the NPR board found that questions had been raised about Oreskes' behavior even before his hiring and that concerns were raised throughout his tenure; the repeated and formal warnings by top executives (including Mohn) to Oreskes to cut short the unwanted attention he paid to female colleagues proved ineffective.